smclab/react-faceted-token-input/docs/test/explanation.md

   test = onLeftRight( ... );
 ```

-Finally we use [Expect](https://github.com/mjackson/expect) assertion to compare the output and the expected result.
+Finally we use [Expect](https://github.com/mjackson/expect) assertion to compare

-    NOTE: some assertion are commented, it means that the task of assigning that
-    value is leaved to the OS and it's not simulated in the unit test.
+the output and the expected result.

 Example assertion:

 ```javascript
   expect(test.selectionStart).toEqual(0);
 ```

+**NOTE**:
+* some assertion are commented, it means that the task of assigning that
+  value is leaved to the OS and it's not simulated in the unit test.